ceteuf/geojson-parser/README.md

 - Right-Hand Rule for polygons (propose a rewind ?)
 - do extended tests
 - bounding box
-- revisit some crappy design
+- revisit some rotten designs